 2012.
-The first eagle chick in recorded history was hatched in Big Bear Valley.
+The hatching of the first bald eagle chick ever hatched in Big Bear Valley, according to historical records..
 The parents were called Ricky and Lucy.
 That chick was named Jack, after a long-time volunteer eagle counter.
 Before the chick fledged, it grew to be bigger than both its parents, meaning it had to be female.
 So, Jack’s name changed to Jackie.
 Jack/Jackie was not tagged, so we have not real way of knowing what happened to her or where she went.

 That original nest was in the top of a dead tree.
 With the combination of Jackie’s flapping practice and a big wind storm, the nest blew down after Jackie fledged.
 Ricky and Lucy built another nest about 50 feet from where Jack/Jackie was raised.

 2013.
 Lucy laid eggs in this new nest, but the eggs did not survive an extreme cold spell and did not hatch.

 2014.
 Ricky and Lucy had two chicks, but neither survived a major 4-day rain and snow storm.

 2015.
 Ricky and Lucy raised one chick in the nest.
 That chick successfully fledged and was named Shadow by our valley’s 3rd graders.
 We have no way of knowing if it was him, but one sub-adult bald eagle the right age to be him was seen around the valley for the next year and a half.